Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 ```
 ![image](https://github.com/Sheidahbb/Association-between-NO2-and-Human-Mobility/assets/113566650/643c33dd-b821-4ac0-99a2-a5c023d5e086)

-### Creating the first Model including all the variables:
+<a name="model_2022_2"></a>
+# 6.3.2 Complete MLR:

+### Here is the Multiple Linear Regression Model, including all the variables for 2021 data from mid-March to mid-April for counties with more than 500K population(Considering all the mobility variables as well as the day of the week as the independent variable).

 ```{r}